 - On the New Plans panel of the Preferences dialog, click the radio button beside either U.S. (Imperial) Units or Metric Units for new plans.

-- Then click OK to close the dialog to apply your change.
+- Click OK to close the dialog to apply your change.

 To specify template plans

-If you have specified Imperial Units for your new plans on the New Plans panel of the Preferences dialog but new, blank plans are using metric units, it is likely that your specified imperial template plan is actually a metric plan.
+If you have specified Imperial Units for your new plans on the New Plans panel of the Preferences dialog but new, blank plans are using metric units, it's likely that your specified imperial template plan is actually a metric plan.

 - Select Edit> Preferences if you're on a Windows computer or Chief Architect> Preferences if you're on a Mac.